interapta/skyrim_xtts_br/README.md

 7. If you are not happy with the generated sample voice, you may delete the generated `latent_speaker_folder` JSON file.
 Repeats steps 4-6 until you are happy with your voice samples.
 8. IMPORTANT!!
 Make sure to test your files locally using a local XTTS within your game.
 Boot up skyrim and find your NPC, then talk to them using the Mantella spell.
 9. If everything is fine, you may then finally push your `json` latent files to this repository.
 Create a pull-request with these files.
 The file is what was generated in step 5, `latent_speaker_folder\{lang}\{npc_voice_name}.json`.

-##### Using Lazy Voice Finder

-1. Open Lazy Voice Finder
-2. Open the ESP with the voice.
-3. Select a Speaker and a long voiceline that's "calm" and "representative" of their casual conversation.
-4. Right Click -> Copy as WAV
-5. Paste to xtts/speakers/en (or /fr or whatever)
-6. Hit F2 and Rename the WAV to your intended Speaker Name.
-7. Repeat for each voice you want to capture.
-8. Restart XTTS.
-XTTS will convert the Speaker from WAV to JSON Latent automatically.

 ###### Notes